 Peter J. Eyre is a partner in Crowell & Moring's Government Contracts Group.
-In 2013, Peter was recognized by Law360 as one of the five "rising stars" in government contacts law.
+In 2014, Peter was recognized nationally by Chambers USA as an Up & Coming Government Contracts attorney.

 Government Contracts Counseling and Investigations

-- Represented major government contractors in investigations pursuant to the civil False Claims Act, the Anti-Kickback Act, and the Procurement Integrity Act.
+- Represented major government contractors in investigations relating to the civil False Claims Act, the Anti-Kickback Act, and the Procurement Integrity Act.

 - Represented major food supplier in parallel criminal and civil investigations relating to federal prime vendor contracts.